PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 For RAWX_Logger_2 and RAWX_Logger_3, change it to:
 - #define SERIAL_BUFFER_SIZE 8192

+RAWX_Logger_4 uses a large RingBufferN to store the data.
+You do not need to edit RingBuffer.h if you use RAWX_Logger_4.

-Check the reported freeMemory before and after to make sure the change has been successful.
+If you do edit RingBuffer.h, check the reported freeMemory before and after to make sure the change has been successful.
 (You should find that you've lost twice as much memory as expected!)

 The code uses: the Adafruit GPS Library; Bill Greiman's SdFat; and Michael P. Flaga's MemoryFree.
-For RAWX_Logger_2 and RAWX_Logger_3, you will also need the Arduino Real Time Clock library for the M0 (Arduino Zero).
+For RAWX_Logger_2, RAWX_Logger_3 and RAWX_Logger_4, you will also need the Arduino Real Time Clock library for the M0 (Arduino Zero).
 See below for the download links.

 ## PC Logging